Zero4793/Zeros-Assortment/README.md

 shredder, pay to delete cards from deck better rerolls, rerolls voucher and packs too voucher packs?
+Jokers with gold sticker have a chance to spawn with red seal

 Moons
 	bonuses for sub-hand-types that add onto base.